openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 Follow and complete `openvino/src/bindings/python/docs/code_examples.md`.

 ##### Adding new test-case in the correct place
-Let's add new test for OpenVINO:tm: Python API.
+Let's add a new test for OpenVINO:tm: Python API.

-First test should confirm that new pybind11-based class `MyTensor` is behaving correctly.
-Navigate to tests folder and create new file that describes tests within it.
+First, the test should confirm that the new pybind11-based class of `MyTensor` is behaving correctly.
+Navigate to tests folder and create a new file that describes tests within it.
 It should be along the lines of:

     tests/test_inference_engine/test_mytensor.py